harunoni/framework-zero/README.md

 3. Easy RESTful & API Applications

 ####MVC as the Appliation Layer
 In Zero, the M in MVC stands for the View Model.
 The actual domain model is outside of the Zero application.
-This contracts to traditional monolithic MVC apps where the models, services, controllers and views all form the entire software package.
+This contrasts with traditional monolithic MVC apps where the models, services, controllers and views all form the entire software package.
 Zero is only concerned with HTTP request and responses, and translating those into the calls of the actual domain model, via the controllers.
 While this is possible in a traditional MVC architecute like fw/1, the conventions lend themselves to the business domain model bleeding into the application layer.

 In fact, there is no models folder in Zero.
 For simple applications, no view models will be necessary, the controllers will return the specific data the views need, and you call it a day.
 The domain model, (which lives outside the web application) has all of the services and models it needs to operate.
 Again, from the perspective of Zero, it is an HTTP application communicating with the underlying domain.
 It should be simple.